Geospatial distributions reflect rates of evolution of features of language: Materials and Methods

-The WALS Online database \cite{WALS} was downloaded on 18 July 2017 and used as the empirical basis for measures of feature frequency $\rho$ and isogloss density $\sigma$.
-Since WALS employs a polyvalent coding for most features, a manual pass was made, retaining only those features that are binary or binarizable on uncontroversial linguistic grounds.
+To estimate empirical temperatures, the latest (2014) version of the WALS Online database \cite{WALS} was downloaded and used as the empirical basis for measures of feature frequency $\rho$ and isogloss density $\sigma$.
+Since WALS employs a polyvalent coding for most features, a manual pass through the data was first made, retaining only those features that are binary or binarizable on uncontroversial linguistic grounds.
 Features with fewer than 300 languages in their language sample were discarded to ensure statistically robust results.
-This procedure resulted in 35 binary features (see Table S1 in the SI for a listing, together with full information about our binarization scheme).
-Nearest neighbours of languages were determined by the great-circle distance, calculated from WALS coordinate data using the haversine formula with the assumption of a perfectly spherical earth.
+Sign languages were excluded.
+This procedure resulted in 35 binary features (see Table \ref{tab:features-mainpaper} for a listing, and Supplementary Materials for detailed information about our binarization scheme).